 Chromebook has been getting a lot of attention recently for new feature additions such as the dark mode, Chrome OS recycle bin, read later, clipboard history, Phone Hub, and more.
 Of all the features, I know many are eagerly waiting for a system-wide dark mode to arrive on Chrome OS.
 Well, the wait is over.
 You can now enable dark mode on a Chromebook by enabling a simple Chrome flag.
-So without any delay, let’s go ahead and learn how to experience the new dark theme on Chromebooks in 2021.
+So without any delay, let’s go ahead and learn how to experience the new dark theme on Chromebooks.

 To enable system-wide dark mode on a Chromebook, you need to enable a few Chrome flags.
 You no longer have to be on the Beta or Dev channel of Chrome OS as the dark mode feature has made it to the Stable channel, but it’s not enabled by default.